asmita-ai/netbuddy-ai-rift-hackathon/README.md

 except this time the buddy is genuinely, actually intelligent.

 ## How to run it
-1. Open `netbuddy-ai.html` in any browser (double-click it — no install, no build step).
+1. Open the live link — no install, no build step, no API key, nothing to set up.
 2. Sign on with any screen name.
-3. **Network Key field:** this is your Anthropic API key (get a free one at console.anthropic.com).
-You can leave it blank and hit Sign On — if the app can't connect automatically, a "Connection Problem" window will pop up in-theme asking you to paste a key.
-This is deliberate: it mirrors how 2000s software really did ask you for a registration/network key.
+3. Double-click "NetBuddy AI" in the buddy list to open the chat window and talk.

-4. Double-click "NetBuddy AI" in the buddy list to open the chat window and talk.
+The AI is powered by Gemini through a small serverless proxy (Cloudflare Worker) that holds the API key server-side, so anyone opening the link can use it immediately with zero setup.

 ## What's authentically 2006 here
 - Dial-up boot sequence ("Negotiating handshake at 33.6k...")